Updated on September 20th, 2023

 4. Use your ammo as necessary

-The next set of “ammo” for negotiating college tuition includes any other offers your child has received.
+The next set of “ammo” to negotiate college tuition includes any other colleges or offers your child has received.
 Come with research in hand on the total cost of attendance for all the schools your child has been admitted to.
 You will also want copies of any other offer letters.
-Ask the school you are negotiating with if they can close the gap between their institution and more affordable options your child has elsewhere.
+Ask the school you are negotiating college tuition with if they can close the gap between their institution and more affordable options your child has elsewhere.
 This includes athletic program offers.

 5. Make the final decision

 Ultimately, remember that in most cases, the institution name won’t make or break your child’s future, especially for undergrad.
 However, being buried in student debt can.
 If you and your child go in with the mindset that price is the #1 factor, you will naturally negotiate a better deal as they won’t be able to get you to concede by building hype for that institution.

 Thank them for considering but understand that they have limitations as well.
 They can’t go from no aid to a free ride.
 Be realistic and honest with them.
 If the result isn’t a huge impact, remember that even a few thousand per year can be a big help, especially if the alternative is borrowing money that would otherwise build interest.

 Families have saved tens of thousands of dollars using these methods.
 Now it’s your turn to try as well.